 Grey Hat tactics can be summed up as practices that technically do not violate Google’s terms but ethically are viewed as shortcuts to sound SEO practices.
 While they have benefits of Black Hat practices such as quick jumps in the ranking, they do carry a certain amount of risk.

-It is best not to get on the bad side of Google, and with their machine learning becoming more sophisticated every month, it is only a matter of time before Grey Hat tactics are seen as entirely unacceptable.
+It is best not to get on the bad side of Google.
+With their machine learning becoming more sophisticated every month, it is only a matter of time before Grey Hat tactics are seen as entirely unacceptable.